1414vo/DIS-C1-Research-Computing/README.md

 ## Requirements

-The user should have a version of Docker installed in order to ensure correct setup of environments.
-If that is not possible, please ensure you have all the specified packages in the `environment.yml` file correct.
+The user should preferrably have a version of Docker installed in order to ensure correct setup of environments.
+If that is not possible, the user is recommended to have Conda installed, in order to set up the requirements.
+If Conda is also not available, make sure that the packages described in `environment.yml` are available and installed.

 ## Setup

+We provide two different set up mechanisms using either Docker or Conda.
+The former is recommended, as it ensures that the environment used is identical to the one used in the development in the project.

+### Using Docker

 To correctly set up the environment, we utilise a Docker image.
 To build the image before creating the container, you can run.